Utilities Manager Salary

-Three in four of Utilities Managers in the United States have been in the field for more than 10 years.
-Pay can fall anywhere from $40K to $115K per year, but median earnings come to around $69K annually.
-Medical benefits are awarded to nearly all, and almost all earn dental coverage.
-The majority of Utilities Managers claim high levels of job satisfaction.
-The vast majority (84 percent) of Utilities Managers who answered the questionnaire are male.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Nearly two in three of Utilities Managers in the United States have been in the field for more than 10 years.
+Pay can fall anywhere from $43K to $106K per year, but median earnings come to around $64K annually.
+Medical benefits are awarded to nearly all, and a strong majority earn dental coverage.
+Job satisfaction is reported as high by the vast majority of workers.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Utilities Manager

 - Manage daily operations and proper maintenance of utility systems.

 - Schedule repairs and order supplies as necessary.

 - Enforce compliance with all policies and regulations.

 - Research, suggest, and establish new conservation methods for applicable utilities.

 - Provide budgetary insight and predictions based on consumption analysis.

 Utilities Manager Job Listings